jimtrieb/Latest-Work/README.md

-# Assignments
+# Latest Work
-Some of the work I have done in school
+Some of the work I have done in Java and C++